magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/mail-templates.md

 ## Introduction

-ThingsBoard uses mail templates to send email notifications to users when certain events occur.
+IoT Hub uses mail templates to send email notifications to users when certain events occur.
 For example, a message about activating an account or resetting a password.

 {% capture difference %}